mde-docs/mde-docs.github.io/mde-docs-site/docs/etl.md

 ``equivalents()`` *operation:*

-``equivalents()`` operation has different behaviours when applied to a single source element or a collection of elements.
+``equivalents()`` operation has different behaviors when applied to a single source element or a collection of elements.
 When applied on a single element, the operation inspects the transformation trace (see figure below) and invokes applicable rules (if necessary) to calculate the target element.
-When the operation is applied on a collection, a ``Bag`` containing ``Bag``s which contain the corresponding target elements of the original source elements is returned.
-Optionally, `equivalents()` operation can be invoked with a number of rule names as parameters to return equivalents created by specific rules.
+When the operation is applied on a collection, a ``Bag`` containing `Bag`s that contain the corresponding target elements of the original source elements is returned.
+Optionally, `equivalents()` operation can be invoked with several rule names as parameters to return equivalents created by specific rules.
 The execution of this operation also differs from the 'Execution Scheduling' discussed before, because ``equivalents()`` operation invokes both lazy and non-lazy rules.

 The ordering of the ``equivalents()`` operations is sequential and runs in the order of the rules defined.
 However, this is not the case when a rule is declared ``@primary`` in which case the results of that rule will precede all of the other rules.